 - Your credit history and that of your guarantors.

-- If your loan is a first or second mortgage on their property.
+- If a first or second mortgage needs to be taken on the guarantors property.

 Choosing a lender who looks favourably on your situation is key to maximising your chances of being approved for a guarantor loan.
 The team at Mortgage World can make your life easier by guiding in all the areas of lending policy and we can help you get approved with a reputable lender at a competitive interest rate.

 ADVICE, TIPS AND CONSIDERATIONS